If you’re seeking the best travel insurance for backpackers and solo travellers, you’ve come to the right place.

 If you’re wanting to buy travel insurance, then my first recommendation is to jump onto an online insurance comparison website to familiarise yourself with the best travel insurance companies.

-If from Australia, some of the comparison sites I use and recommend include:
+If from Australia, some popular comparison sites include:

-If you’re a backpacker, adventurous thrill-seeker or solo traveller, I also recommend:
+If you’re a backpacker, adventurous thrill-seeker or solo traveller, you can also check out:

 - World Nomads Travel Insurance (World-wide)